robertmc0/modules-test/.azure-pipelines/README.md

 9. On line 12 of the publish-module.ps1 file, add the Subscription ID of the Azure Container Registry

+10. Remove the Arinco repo from your local list of remotes as it's no longer needed.

+    ```
+    git remote remove arincoBicepModules
+    ```

 ---

 ## After We Update A Module